 Learning Process

-The far more interesting questions are: What does the individual learning process look like?
+The very interesting questions are: What does the individual learning process look like?
 And how can we support that iterative learning process?
 How should I teach?
+Here are important facts to consider:

-Focusing on supporting the individual learning process is not the easiest path!
-The reality is that students don’t start from the same line, and also the finishing line is different for each individual student.
-This is because every student arrives to the classroom (or training session) with diverse set of skills, knowledge, experiences and expectations.
+Focusing on supporting the individual learning process is not the easiest way to teach because every student arrives to the classroom (or training session) with diverse set of skills, knowledge, experiences and expectations.
 Their equally different take-away is what we educators call “learning”.
 It is important for anyone in education and training industry to remember that (thank goodness!!) students learn even in spite of us.
-Choosing How to Teach site offers professional development courses for educators!
-Some courses are free – like the one diving into the very important and popular question: Is learning a process or a product?

 These learning process blog posts are the most popular: